Kensukeken/GeometryDash/README.md

 - Customize the game graphics by replacing the images in the `images` folder.
 - Scripts are listed on `src` folder.
+- Volume and sounds are listed on `sounds` folder.

 ### Files
 These are the files located in the `src` folder.